 - the SGI solver

+- PaStiX

 - PARDISO

 - SPOOLES [3, 4].

 - TAUCS

 - MATRIXSTORAGE.
 This is not really a solver.
 Rather, it is an option allowing the user to store the stiffness and mass matrix.

-Default is the first solver which has been installed of the following list: SGI, PARDISO, SPOOLES and TAUCS.
+Default is the first solver which has been installed of the following list: SGI, PaStiX, PARDISO, SPOOLES and TAUCS.
 If none is installed, no eigenvalue analysis can be performed.

 The SGI solver should by now be considered as outdated.
 SPOOLES is very fast, but has no out-of-core capability: the size of systems you can solve is limited by your RAM memory.
-With 2GB of RAM you can solve up to 250,000 equations.
-TAUCS is also good, but my experience is limited to the LL^T decomposition, which only applies to positive definite systems.
+With 32GB of RAM you can solve up to 1,000,000 equations.
+TAUCS is also good, but my experience is limited to the $LL^T$ decomposition, which only applies to positive definite systems.
 It has an out-of-core capability and also offers a LU decomposition, however, I was not able to run either of them so far.
-PARDISO is the Intel proprietary solver and is to my knowledge presently the fastest.
+PARDISO is the Intel proprietary solver and is about a factor of two faster than SPOOLES.
+The most recent solver we tried is the freeware solver PaStiX from INRIA.
+It is really fast and can use the GPU.
+For large problems and a high end Nvidea graphical card (32 GB of RAM) we got an acceleration of a factor between 3 and 8 compared to PARDISO.
+We modified PaStiX for this, therefore you have to download PaStiX from our website and compile it for your system.
+This can be slightly tricky, however, it is worth it!

 If the MATRIXSTORAGE option is used, the stiffness and mass matrices are stored in files jobname.sti and jobname.mas, respectively.
 These are ASCII files containing the nonzero entries (occasionally, they can be zero; however, none of the entries which are not listed are nonzero).
 Each line consists of two integers and one real: the row number, the column number and the corresponding value.
 The entries are listed column per column.
 In addition, a file jobname.dof is created.
 It has as many entries as there are rows and columns in the stiffness and mass matrix.
 Each line contains a real number of the form "a.b".
 Part a is the node number and b is the global degree of freedom corresponding to selected row.
 Notice that the program stops after creating these files.
 No further steps are treated.
-Consequently, FREQUENCY, MATRIXSTORAGE only makes sense as the last step in a calculation.
+Consequently, \FREQUENCY, MATRIXSTORAGE only makes sense as the last step in a calculation.

-The parameter STORAGE indicates whether the eigenvalues, eigenmodes, mass and stiffness matrix should be stored in binary form in file jobname.eig for further use in a MODAL DYNAMICS, STEADY STATE DYNAMICS or SENSITIVITY procedure.
+The parameter STORAGE indicates whether the eigenvalues, eigenmodes, mass and stiffness matrix should be stored in binary form in file jobname.eig for further use in a \MODAL DYNAMICS, \STEADY STATE DYNAMICS or \SENSITIVITY procedure.
 Default is STORAGE=NO. Specify STORAGE=YES if storage is requested.